-- 20. Liability Insurance: Students obtain liability and accident insurance through the division of health sciences each year.
-Fees will be charged to the student's account first and third semesters. - 21.
-MDCC Student/Patron Computer Usage Agreement Policy: Students are assessed a duplication fee per semester and required to read and sign the MDCC Student/Patron Use Agreement located in the MDCC DH Student Handbook. - 22.
+- 21. Liability Insurance: Students obtain liability and accident insurance through the division of health sciences each year.
+Fees will be charged to the student's account first and third semesters. - 22.
+MDCC Student/Patron Computer Usage Agreement Policy: Students are assessed a duplication fee per semester and required to read and sign the MDCC Student/Patron Use Agreement located in the MDCC DH Student Handbook. - 23.
 Make-up Work Policy: Make-up work must be completed within one week of an absence.
 When an absence occurs, it is the student's responsibility to contact his/her instructors for make-up assignments.
 The student must complete the assignment within the time specified by the instructor.
 All make-up tests will be given the week before final exams of each semester.
 Final examinations are given at the close of each semester.
 Absences from final examinations, except in the case of unusual emergency, are automatically recorded as failures.
-Examinations can only be rescheduled with the approval of the College of Health Science Department Chair or the Dean of Academic Instruction. - 23.
+Examinations can only be rescheduled with the approval of the Vice President of Instruction and the Dean of Health Sciences. - 24.
 MDCC Alerts: This is Mississippi Delta Community College's alert service provided through e2Campus.
 This service will send you instant alerts and time-sensitive messages, including up-to-date information on emergencies and campus closings.
 Messages can be sent to your cell phone via text message and to your e-mail account.